with Stephen Hammond

 In 1978 Theresa, a full-time employee of seven years, told her boss on Tuesday that she would not be able to work her scheduled shift on Saturday, as she joined the Seventh-Day Adventist Church.
 Seventh-Day Adventists strictly observe the Sabbath, which runs from sundown Friday to sundown Saturday.

 Most of the money in retail was made from Thursday evening until Saturday evening as there was no Sunday shopping in 1978.
 All full-time employees knew they had to work three out of four Saturdays and two out of four Friday evenings per month.
 Hence, it should have been no surprise to Theresa when she was downgraded to part-time work on a contingency basis amounting to half the hours and considerably reduced benefits.
-That seemed generous under the circumstances and after all, what would the other employees think if Theresa was the only exception?
+From the employer’s perspective, this seemed generous under the circumstances and after all, what would the other employees think if Theresa was the only exception?

-However, Theresa didn't go along with this and was fired.
 From a legal standing, the retailer seemed to be on solid ground.
 She wasn't fired because of her religion.
 She was fired because she couldn't work the hours she was hired to work.
-Yet Theresa took the store to the Human Rights Commission, claiming she had been discriminated against based on her religion.
-While there were initial costs in time and money, the decision was supported by the provincial Human Rights Board of Inquiry, the Divisional Court and the provincial Court of Appeal.
-But Theresa wouldn't give up.
+Yet Theresa took the store to the Human Rights Commission, claiming this was discrimination based on her religion.
+She lost at the Human Rights Board of Inquiry, the Divisional Court and the provincial Court of Appeal.
+But Theresa wouldn't give up and at the Supreme Court of Canada, she won.

-To many people's surprise the Supreme Court of Canada said the company had to accommodate Theresa.
-She won.
-They lost.
-Over the years, the courts have used various wording and formulas, but as it stands, if you are going to discriminate against an employee or a customer based on a human rights protected ground, you better look at all the options to see if you can accommodate that person.
+Over the years, the courts have used various wording and formulas, but as it stands, if you are going to discriminate against an employee or a customer based on a human right protected ground, you better look at all the options to see if you can accommodate that person.

 When people think about discrimination, they usually think about direct discrimination - as in, "I won't hire any women."
 However, discrimination can also be indirect; it's sometimes called "adverse effect," "adverse impact" or "indirect discrimination."
 It's characterized by an employer with a policy that applies to everyone equally, but has an undue negative impact on those with certain human rights characteristics.

-3) Suggest common sense - when other employees don't like what's going on, or they don't think another employee is truly being discriminated against, try to bring forward reason and common sense.
+3) Suggest common sense – as this is what’s involved.
+When other employees don't like what's going on, or they don't think another employee is truly facing discrimination, try to bring forward reason and common sense.
 Many times things get out of hand because people dig in their heels.
 It might sound trite, but let calmer heads prevail.

-This is TIP #43 of 52 WEEKLY TIPS for managers and supervisors.
+This is TIP #20 of 26 BI-WEEKLY TIPS for managers and supervisors.